 At different times of the day, depending on how or what I am feeling, I need to distract my mind from dwelling on any negative or self-deprecating thinking.
 Bouts of pain and migraine attacks force me into a state of limitation.

 I must reserve any energy I have for a really important task, otherwise, I take the risk of burning myself out and becoming utterly useless.

 In the past I would power through that exhaustion, which in turn left me in high pain and with high migraine fatigue.
 Before I knew it I was almost out of spoons!

 Many of us who live with chronic illness (a.k.a. spoonies) know about the spoon theory, created by Christine Miserandino.
 We typically wake up each day with 12 spoons and we have to manage how we are going to use them without running out of them before the day is over.

 I live a life of high stress, mostly due to the fact that I cannot predict when or where I will be knocked down by pain.
 Every day has the potential for pain and fatigue.
 So how do we manage them both?
 Here are my top 10 tips for doing just that.

 1. Assess Yourself

 When you wake up in the morning, gauge how you are feeling and then determine how much you can handle that day.
-If you weren’t able to get enough sleep the night before, don’t push yourself too hard the next day.
+If you were not able to get enough sleep the night before, do not push yourself too hard the next day.